Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 The brass collet clamps were turned to the plans, including the flange which would be used to hold then secure for the drilling operation* for the boring bar.

-The position of the sliding member was locked with the gib screws and locking screw and then the end plate and adjuster screw were removed.
+To position of the sliding member was then locked using the gib strip and the end plate and screw withdrawn for the machining operation.

 * The hole for the boring bar was now drilled and reamed to 3/8".
 This operation would also cut the required notches in the brass collets.